NCEAS/metadig-engine/docs/operations-manual.md

 ### Checking Privileges

-If access to a k8s resource is encountered, privileges of a kubectl context can be checked:
+If problems with access to a k8s resource is encountered, privileges of a kubectl context can be checked with the following commands:

 ```